-2- Credit card funding is fastest as well as cheaper than small business loan, so when you have to choose between the two, credit card is the best option.
+2- Credit card funding is fastest as well as cheaper than a small business loan, so when you have to choose between the two, credit card is the best option.

 3- If you are working on a product that needs more than six months to be available in the market, credit card funding is probably not the right option.
 You may look for an alternative source of funding (a well-thought crowdfunding campaign can go very well) that particular period and once the product is in hand, you may switch to the credit card to meet the marketing cost and other overheads.

 4- For entrepreneurs who start a part time business and then turn it into full time, credit card funding is probably the best option as it allows them more flexibility.